GMLC-TDC/HELICS/README.md

 </details>

 ## Publications

+If you use HELICS in your research, please cite:

 \[1\] B. Palmintier, D. Krishnamurthy, P. Top, S. Smith, J. Daily, and J. Fuller, “Design of the HELICS High-Performance Transmission-Distribution-Communication-Market Co-Simulation Framework,” in _Proc. of the 2017 Workshop on Modeling and Simulation of Cyber-Physical Energy Systems_, Pittsburgh, PA, 2017. [pre-print](https://www.nrel.gov/docs/fy17osti/67928.pdf) | [published](https://ieeexplore.ieee.org/document/8064542/)